 Area based management allows activities to be controlled in a comprehensive and integrated manner.
 It can provide a higher degree of protection to an area than its surroundings by more stringent regulation of one or more human activities (for example, fishing, shipping or mining).
 There are various types of area based management tools, ranging from sector-specific (which regulate one activity e.g. fisheries closures), to cross-sectoral (which regulate all human activities in that area).
 Marine protected areas are a specific type of tool, generally used for biodiversity conservation purposes.
 There is currently no global mechanism to establish multi-sector tools or marine protected areas on the high seas.

 To establish effective area-based management tools, including marine protected areas, the new treaty will need involvement from the existing bodies that regulate activities in those areas.
 In the Pacific region, these could include the International Maritime Organisation (for shipping), the International Seabed Authority (for deep seabed mining beyond national jurisdiction), several regional fisheries management organisations, and the Convention for the Protection of Natural Resources and Environment of the South Pacific Region (known as the Nouméa Convention).
-Questions for negotiation will include the objectives of such tools or protected areas, how to draw on the expertise of existing bodies, and how to allocate roles and responsibilities between any new global body established by the new treaty and existing bodies (whether to take a global, regional or hybrid approach).
+Questions for negotiation will include the objectives of such tools or protected areas, how to draw on the expertise of existing bodies, and how to allocate roles and responsibilities between any new global body established by the new treaty and existing bodies.

 Environmental impact assessments